crowdsecurity/crowdsec/test/README.md

 Check the heredocs (the <<EOT blocks).
 Each line must start with a hard TAB followed by spaces.
 You are probably missing some tabs.

-## gotchas

- - Testing with Postgres or MySQL/MariaDB leads to (unpredictably) failing tests in the GitHub workflows, so we had to disable them by default.
-We do run these in a separate environment before doing releases.
-They should always pass if you run them in a development machine.